gavinkendall/autoscreen/README.md

 Toggles logging.
 As of version 2.3.0.0 this command toggles logging on and off rather than simply enabling (or turning on) logging so be aware how frequently you use this command.
 For example, if logging is currently off then using "-log" will turn logging on and using "-log" again will turn it off.
-All log files, by default, are stored in the "!autoscreen\debug\logs" folder (and this folder path is configurable as of version 2.2.1.0).
+All log files, by default, are stored in the "!autoscreen\logs" folder (and this folder path is configurable as of version 2.2.1.0).
 As of version 2.3.0.0 you can issue this command during a running instance of Auto Screen Capture.